 A specific class of pesticides called neonicotinoids (neonics) are harmful to bees and it’s slowly being recognized and banned all over the world but Canada still hasn’t banned this harmful pesticide.
+However, this could soon change.
+In August 2018, Health Canada announced their proposal to finally ban two of the most toxic neonic pesticides in Canada.
+This is what we have been waiting for.

 In 2012, a Health Canada investigation confirmed a link between unusually high bee deaths and the use of neonicotinoid pesticides on corn crops in Ontario and Quebec.
 That same year, a beekeeper in Elmwood, Ontario reported the loss of 37 million bees after nearby cornfields were planted with seeds coated in the pesticide.
 In 2013, near a Target store in Oregon, 55 trees were sprayed with a neonicotinoid pesticide called Safari.
 Within days, an estimated 50,000 bumblebees were found dead and dying beneath the trees.